MicrosoftDocs/azure-docs/articles/machine-learning/service/concept-model-management-and-deployment.md

 For more information, see [How to enable model data collection](how-to-enable-data-collection.md).

-## Audit trail of the ML lifecycle
+## Audit trail of the Machine Learning lifecycle

-Azure ML gives you the capability to track the end to end audit trail of all of your ML assets.
+Azure Machine Learning gives you the capability to track the end to end audit trail of all of your Machine Learning assets.
 Specifically:

-- Azure ML [integrates with Git](how-to-set-up-training-targets.md#gitintegration) to track information which repository / branch / commit your code came from.
+- Azure Machine Learning [integrates with Git](how-to-set-up-training-targets.md#gitintegration) to track information which repository / branch / commit your code came from.
-- [Azure ML Datasets](how-to-create-register-datasets.md) help you track and version data.
+- [Azure Machine Learning Datasets](how-to-create-register-datasets.md) help you track and version data.
-- Azure ML Run history stores a snapshot of the code, data and compute used to train a model.
+- Azure Machine Learning Run history stores a snapshot of the code, data and compute used to train a model.
-- The Azure ML Model Registry captures all of the metadata associated with your model (which experiment trained it, where it is being deployed, if its deployments are healthy).
+- The Azure Machine Learning Model Registry captures all of the metadata associated with your model (which experiment trained it, where it is being deployed, if its deployments are healthy).

-## Automate the ML lifecycle
+## Automate the Machine Learning lifecycle

 You can use GitHub and Azure Pipelines to create a continuous integration process that trains a model.
 In a typical scenario, when a Data Scientist checks a change into the Git repo for a project, the Azure Pipeline will start a training run.
 The results of the run can then be inspected to see the performance characteristics of the trained model.
 You can also create a pipeline that deploys the model as a web service.